Today (March 7, 2016): best luxury hotels & resorts in Las Vegas.

 - Hotel website: Skylofts at MGM Grand

-- Tip: enjoy free VIP amenities when booking via Virtuoso (e.g. room upgrade, daily breakfast, early check-in, late check-out, and $100 USD food & beverage credit).
+- Tip: enjoy free VIP amenities when booking via Virtuoso (e.g. room upgrade, $100 USD daily breakfast credit, early check-in, late check-out, and $100 USD resort credit).

 If you want to be in Las Vegas but still want the intimacy and service of a five-star resort, then this is the hotel for you.
 With a private entrance off of Las Vegas Boulevard, the Four Seasons Hotel offers a tranquil oasis on the otherwise high-spirited Las Vegas Strip.
 Like luxury skyboxes perched high above the glittering Las Vegas strip, the hotel’s stylish guest rooms and suites are located on floors 35 to 39 of the Mandalay Bay tower, offering unsurpassed views of the world-famous Las Vegas Boulevard and surrounding desert landscape.
 At this luxury hotel in Las Vegas on the Strip, guests enjoy handcrafted cocktails and small plates at PRESS, authentic Italian cuisine at Veranda, award-winning fine dining at Charlie Palmer Steak, and relaxation in the Forbes five-star spa and lushly landscaped private pool.